-Annual plan for Groups Expectations for Chairs of Groups (including how to work with the Office) How/When to set up a SIG
+Annual plan for Groups

+Expectations for Member Group Chairs (including how to work with the Office) How/when to set up a Community of Practice

-8. How ITSMF UK organises itself
+8. How itSMF UK organises itself

-Describing how ITSMF UK has chosen to organise itself and work.
+Describing how itSMF UK has chosen to organise itself and work.

-It tells people the types of work ITSMF UK initiates and how they might be involved.
+It tells people the types of work itSMF UK initiates and how they might be involved.
 It also indicates how limits apply to delegated authority.

-- In order to fulfil its Objects ITSMF UK chooses to employ staff based at an office in Bracknell.
-The Office is the primary point of contact for queries and looks after the administration and execution of ITSMF UK's business.
-The CEO is responsible for the Office and its work. - An annual budget is set in agreement with the Board and costs are managed within this across all areas.
+- In order to fulfil its Objects itSMF UK chooses to employ staff based at an office in Bracknell.
+The Office is the primary point of contact for queries and looks after the administration and execution of itSMF UK's business.
+There is a General Manager within the Office who is responsible for how it is run. - An annual budget is set in agreement with the Board and costs are managed within this across all areas.
 Adjustments to this need Board approval. - The Board sets the strategy and from this the work of the Office and other committees and groups is determined.
-Groups are expected to act within any constraints that have been set by the Board and report back to the Board as requested by the Board. - The different ways that work happens include - Board actions managed by Board and General meetings - Board committees set up by the Board, as indicated in the Articles to progress specific initiatives - ITSMF UK Groups set up as indicated in the By-Laws for volunteer driven collaborative work - Office initiatives, including running a programme of relevant events set up in line with strategy under CEO direction. - Company administration (mostly done by the Office) - Most of these (in particular the Board, Board committees and ITSMF UK Groups) are done on a volunteer basis (apart from the Office people involved), but initiatives to produce specific deliverables can also offer appropriate remuneration (agreed in advance by the Office subject to a budget having been established). - The Board generally holds 1 AGM, and 3 General Meetings in a calendar year on a quarterly basis, with around 8 additional Board Meetings, one in each of the months where there is no AGM or General Meeting.
+Groups are expected to act within any constraints that have been set by the Board and report back to the Board as requested by the Board. - The different ways that work happens include - Board actions managed by Board and General meetings - Board committees set up by the Board, as indicated in the Articles to progress specific initiatives - itSMF UK Groups set up as indicated in the By-Laws for volunteer driven collaborative work - Office initiatives, including running a programme of relevant events set up in line with strategy under staff management direction. - Company administration (mostly done by the Office) - Most of these (in particular the Board, Board committees and itSMF UK Groups) are done on a volunteer basis (apart from the Office people involved), but initiatives to produce specific deliverables can also offer appropriate remuneration (agreed in advance by the Office subject to a budget having been established).